jongarrison/splint_factory/agent-instructions/print_queue_agent_instructions.md

   * CreationTime - field capturing the timestamp when this entry was created.

 * Web pages necessary for PrintQueue data:
   * "Print Queue List" view page.
-Displays the list of print queue records for the current user's organization owned PrintQueue entries.
+    * Displays the list of print queue records for the current user's organization owned PrintQueue entries.
 This list should by default show all print jobs that have not been successfully printed.
 Users should be able to set isPrintSuccessful for records that have a non-null PrintCompletedTime.
 This page will be shown and will be the most important part of the Electronjs app's view (but will also be available to the normal web version of the site).
-When being accessed via the ElectronJs client, there will be a "Print" button next to each row that allows the starting of an actual print.
+    * When being accessed via the ElectronJs client, there will be a "Print" button next to each row that allows the starting of an actual print.
+The non-ElectronJS version will not show Print buttons
+    * The print buttons will interact with the local 3D printer api provided by the ElectronJS based sprint_client project.
   * "Print Queue History" view page.
 Displays the most recent print jobs first and has a paginated view of all print jobs.
 It will be possible to reprint a historical print job.
 When reprinting based on an old entry, a new PrintQueue record will be created referencing the same GeometryProcessingQueueID as the original PrintQueue entry.

 * API needed for PrintQueue:
+  * API functions need to validate that users/proceses interacting with the API must be part of the organization that the record is associated with.
+Both user sessions and the API Key system will be used for authorization.
+  * The API will have functions to serve the requirements of the web pages described above.
+More specifically, the api will also have these functions to support the external splint_geo_processor requirements:
     * getOpenPrintJobs - These are print jobs that still need to be printed.
     * reportPrintResult - Reports the print completion result: PrintCompletedTime
     * reportAcceptance - Reports the user's acceptance of the completed print.
 This means they have inspected the printed object and have decided it is good.
     * getHistoricalPrintJobs - Pagination aware list of print jobs ordered by newest first (by CreationTime)